dgwozdz/HN_SO_analysis/README.md

 I would like to thank [Piotr Migdal](http://p.migdal.pl/) for the suggestion of this topic, his mentoring, research ideas and the overall supervision of this analysis.
-Also, many thanks to Jan Bendarz for suggesting a method of trend detection and [Andrzej Drzystek](https://github.com/adrzystek) for thoughts on an initial draft.
+Also, many thanks to Jan Bendarz for suggesting a method of trend detection, [Andrzej Drzystek](https://github.com/adrzystek) for thoughts on an initial draft and Maciej Pomykała for his valuable remarks.
 Thanks as well to all people who improved the text by catching typos or a lacking plot.
 Last but not least, a big **Thank you\!** for all commenters in the [topic](https://news.ycombinator.com/item?id=17277550) with regard to this analysis on Hacker News and really anyone who showed interest in this article.